Santiago’s Rebirth, Coronavirus, and Connection

 So, I come back to Santiago and what he taught me.
 His lesson was always to rise and broaden the perspective, expand the horizon, and focus on potential.
 Does that mean hard things become easy?
 Of course not, and I need to go no farther than to think of Santiago’s parents, Rich and Claudia.
 They spent the past four years in his room every day, without a break, doing everything humanly possible to help him survive.
 Is there anything that can be said or done to ease their pain?
 To help them not experience the heart wrenching, grieving moments that they are going through now?

 Probably not.
 There is nothing worse than when the circle of life between parents and children are reversed.
 However, I can imagine no other family that was as close to their child, and no other child that impacted as many people.
 So it seems that from the depths of despair one can ultimately experience the fullest range of life’s emotions, both positive and the negative.
-This richness also puts a spotlight on the importance of connection, which usually results in having more and deeper connections over time.

 So, whether considering Rich and Claudia or the impact of COVID-19, it may seem impossible to find a silver lining.
 However, that doesn’t mean that it doesn’t exist, nor that we cannot stay connected to the one thing that can’t be taken from us…our higher spiritual essence.
 We can continue striving to be the best version of ourselves, making the most of every situation and choosing to focus on growth when life throws us a curveball.